leterDieu/Stellarity-mcoc/mkdocs/docs/items/other/prismatic_pearl.md

     - This means that Starstruck Carcanet synergizes well with Shulker Armor due to provided tankiness and damage resistance.

 ## Trivia
+- Players named `Bush_King` have an alternative pearl trail.
+Instead of a rainbow, it alternates between the colors of a bisexual flag.
 - This item was made just so Bush would shut up.
     - Spoiler alert: it didn't work :pensive:.